signal18/docs.signal18.io/02.installation/01.setup-instructions/02.setup-opensvc/docs.md

 ### Next step

-Install the agents on the nodes of your cluster a minimum set of packages are needed to make a good provisioning agent.
+Install the agents on the nodes of your cluster.
+A minimum set of packages are needed for the provisioning agent to function correctly.
 ```
-apt-get install -y python
-apt-get install -y net-tools
-apt-get install -y psmisc
-apt-get install -y zfsutils-linux
-apt-get install -y system-config-lvm
-apt-get install -y xfsprogs
-apt-get install -y wget
+apt-get install -y python net-tools psmisc zfsutils-linux system-config-lvm xfsprogs wget
 ```

-Docker advices:
+#### Docker advice

-Usage of ubuntu server is preferred because better support for ZFS and docker in that distribution.
+Usage of Ubuntu Server is preferred because of better support for ZFS and docker in that distribution.
 This is not a requirement if you feel more comfortable with other distributions.

->It's a loose of time to try some Docker deployments on OSX and may be Windows(not experimented myself) for  deployments, docker is not mature enough on those distributions.
-It looks it can work but you will quickly hit some network and performance degradations.
+> It's a loss of time to try some Docker deployments on OSX and maybe Windows (not tested) for deployments, docker is not mature enough on those distributions.
+It looks like it can work but you will quickly hit some network and performance degradations.

 About using docker CE 17.06 & front bridge issue docker CE 17.06 now loads the br_netfilter kmod blocks the port-to-port bridge transit if netfilter is not configured to allow it.

 Disable filtering:

-/etc/udev/rules.d/99-bridge.rules:
+`/etc/udev/rules.d/99-bridge.rules`

 ```
 ACTION=="add", SUBSYSTEM=="module", KERNEL=="br_netfilter", \
       RUN+="/lib/systemd/systemd-sysctl --prefix=/net/bridge"
 ```

-/etc/sysctl.d/bridge.conf:
+`/etc/sysctl.d/bridge.conf`

 ```
 net.bridge.bridge-nf-call-ip6tables = 0